World News | NASA Capsule Buzzes Moon, Last Big Step Before Lunar Orbit | LatestLY

-Cape Canaveral (US), Nov 21 (AP) NASA's Orion capsule reached the moon Monday, whipping around the back side and passing within 80 miles (128 km) on its way to a record-breaking lunar orbit.
+Cape Canaveral (US), Nov 21 (AP) NASA's Orion capsule reached the moon Monday, whipping around the far side and buzzing the lunar surface on its way to a record-breaking orbit with test dummies sitting in for astronauts.

+It's the first time a capsule has visited the moon since NASA's Apollo program 50 years ago, and represents a huge milestone in the $4.1 billion test flight that began last Wednesday.

-The close approach occurred as the crew capsule and its three test dummies were on the far side of the moon.
-Because of the half-hour communication blackout, flight controllers in Houston did not know if the critical engine firing went well until the capsule emerged from behind the moon, more than 232,000 miles (375,000 km) from Earth.
+The close approach of 81 miles (130 km) occurred as the crew capsule and its three wired-up dummies were on the far side of the moon.
+Because of a half-hour communication blackout, flight controllers in Houston did not know if the critical engine firing went well until the capsule emerged from behind the moon, 232,000 miles (370,000 km) from Earth.

+The capsule's cameras sent back a picture of the world — a tiny blue orb surrounded by blackness.

+“Our pale blue dot and its 8 billion human inhabitants now coming into view,” said Mission Control commentator Sandra Jones.

+The capsule accelerated well beyond 5,000 mph (8,000 kph) as it regained radio contact, NASA said.
+Less than an hour later, Orion soared above Tranquility Base, where Neil Armstrong and Buzz Aldrin landed on July 20, 1969.

-“This is one of those days that you've been thinking about and talking about for a long, long time,” flight director Zeb Scoville said while awaiting to resume contact.
+“This is one of those days that you've been thinking about and talking about for a long, long time,” flight director Zeb Scoville said.

-As the capsule swung out from behind the moon, onboard cameras sent back a picture of Earth — a blue dot surrounded by blackness
+Earlier in the morning, the moon loomed ever larger in the video beamed back, as the capsule closed the final few thousand miles since blasting off from Florida's Kennedy Space Centre, atop the most powerful rocket ever built by NASA.

 Orion needed to slingshot around the moon to pick up enough speed to enter the sweeping, lopsided lunar orbit.
-If all continues to go well, another engine firing will place the capsule in that orbit Friday.
+Flight controllers evaluated the data pouring back, to determine if the engine firing went as planned.
+Another firing will place the capsule in that elongated orbit Friday.

 The capsule will spend close to a week in lunar orbit, before heading home.
 A Pacific splashdown is planned for Dec 11.